 At this point, she was penniless and alone in New Orleans.
 From the way it looks, it seems she more than likely got involved in prostitution during her first stay in New Orleans.
 It didn’t last long before she found her way back to Cincinnati again.
 It was alleged that she and her sister Sarah started running a brothel, in Bank Alley (or Bank Street) between 3rd and 4th Streets.

 **(Little is known about who actually gave birth to Cordelia.
 She could have been Sarah's or Fanny's, no one has ever been able to determine for certain who her mother was.
-Cordelia was left to be raised by Rebecca Smallwood White until later on when she moved to Sacramento to live with Sarah Henrietta McCormick.)
+One newspaper reported after Fanny's death that Cordelia was Sarah's daughter but that Cordelia was left in Fanny's care and later brought to Ohio to be raised by Rebecca Smallwood White, the child's grandmother until later on when she moved to Sacramento to return to live with Sarah Henrietta McCormick.)

 Then they set off on their journey across the country.
 Fulton claimed he had ran into Fanny by sheer luck in Sacramento in 1850, while playing at the Faro tables in her beau’s, Rube Raines establishment.
 According to the several sources, Fanny was running brothel known as The Palace, while Raines was running a gambling house known as The El Dorado.